gabber235/BeSportive/README.md

 2. Run the command: `netstat -ano | findstr :<PORT>` (Replace "<PORT>" with the port number 8080, but keep the colon)
 3. Find the PID and copy this PID
 4. Run the command: `taskkill / PID <PID> /F` (Replace "<PID>" with the PID number copied in step 3)

+#### When the emulator is started the user will be able to log in with the following email and password:
+- email: john.do@gmail.com
+- password: Test1234